Mini Goldendoodles are adorable dogs bred from the loving Golden Retriever and smart Miniature Poodle.

-They are half the size of a Standard Goldendoodle, but have just as big of a personality.
+They are half the size of a normal Goldendoodle, but have just as big of a personality.

 In this article we will discuss their personality, full grown size and whether they make good family pets.
 We also share everything you need to know about mini goldendoodle puppies.

 The Mini Goldendoodle is a mixed breed dog that is a cross between the Golden Retriever and Miniature or Toy Poodle.
 As a result, this dog is as loving as a Golden while also being intelligent and driven like the Poodle.

 The breed was designed to be a companion and never a working dog.
-They are bred purely for the enjoyment of those who adopt them.
+They are bred purely for the enjoyment of those who adopt a mini doodle.

-Many families choose to purchase a Miniature Goldendoodle due to their adorable bear-like appearance, as well as their very snuggly and loving personalities.
+Many families choose to buy a Miniature Goldendoodle due to their adorable bear-like appearance, as well as their very snuggly and loving personalities.
 They have the gentle personality of the Retriever and the trainability of the Poodle.

-There are multiple generations of Mini Goldendoodle.
+There are now even multiple generations of mini golden doodle.

-First generations, called F1, are a true 50/50 mix of Golden Retriever and Miniature Poodle.
+First generations called F1 are a true 50/50 mix of Golden Retriever and Miniature Poodle.
 They will have much longer fur and shed more.
 However, it is not common for Minis to be a perfect 50/50 mix of both parent breeds.

 In this generation there is about 25% Golden Retriever and 75% Poodle.
-These percentages are created by breeding a first generation Miniature Goldendoodle with another Miniature or Toy Poodle.
+These percentages are created by breeding a first generation Goldendoodle with another type of Miniature Poodle.

 It is important to keep in mind that no dog is completely hypoallergenic.
 If you are allergic to dogs, this breed may still aggravate your allergies, regardless of the generation.